How to Safely Introduce Cats and Babies for the First Time

 Learn more about kitten socialisation with our helpful guide.

-When introducing a newborn to a cat it helps if you take some time to understand why this is such an upheaval for your cat as when you consider things from their point of view you can help to make them feel happy and secure.
-The secret to helping your cat accept their new role as a feline aunt or uncle is preparation, and making as much as possible familiar for your cat in small, gradual steps.
+When introducing a newborn to a cat it helps if you take some time to understand why this is such an upheaval for your cat as, it’s only when you can consider things from their point of view, that you can help to make them feel happy and secure.
+The secret to helping your cat accept their new role as a feline aunt or uncle is preparation and making as much as possible familiar for your cat in small, gradual steps.

-Here are a few things to consider to help prepare your cat for the new arrival:
+Here are a few things to consider when thinking about how to prepare your cat for the new arrival:

-• It’s not only their environmental security that is affected by a new baby - it’s also their attachment to you.
-Suddenly overnight your routine has changed and you are no longer as available for ‘cat time’ as you were, as you are focussed on the new demands of parenthood.
+- It’s not only your cat’s environmental security that is affected by a new baby - it’s also their attachment to you.
+Suddenly overnight your routine has changed, and you are no longer as available for ‘cat time’ as you were, as you are focussed on the new demands of parenthood.
 While you are going to be occupied with your new baby, remember that your cat still needs your love and your attention.

 Tips for preparing to introduce your cat to a newborn before the baby arrives

-This preparation will ensure that there are no sudden and stressful changes to your cat’s routine - and when the baby comes home, they are far more likely to accept them without any problems.
-There are a lot of things that are likely to change when the new member of the family arrives such as:
+This preparation will ensure that there are no sudden and stressful changes to your cat’s routine - and when the baby comes home, they are far more likely to accept them without too many problems.
+There are a lot of things that are likely to change for your cat when the new member of the family arrives such as:

 Start planning the baby’s nursery slowly and calmly